denoland/manual/vscode_deno.md

 This is normally a situation where Deno is not enabled on a Deno project.
 If you look at the source of the diagnostic you are probably going to see a `ts(2691)`.
-The `ts` indicates that it is coming from the built in TypeScript/JavaScript engine in vscode.
+The `ts` indicates that it is coming from the built-in TypeScript/JavaScript engine in vscode.
 You will want to check that your configuration is set properly and the _Deno: Enable_/`deno.enable` is true.